 I’m usually immune to click-bait listicles, especially when they just arbitrarily rank cities.
 One list that I will always stop to read though is Mastercard’s Global Destination Cities Index.
 For the 2018 list Bangkok was number one again, which was not a surprise.
 What was a surprise was to see Pattaya checking in at #18.
 A lot of that would be spillover from Bangkok, as Pattaya acts as a de facto beach suburb of Bangkok.
+Pattaya is the easiest beach to get to from Bangkok.
 Even so, the high ranking made me curious enough to warrant a revisit.

-I’ve been meaning to go back to do a real estate report for my Living In Asia site.
+I’ve been meaning to go back to do a Future Pattaya real estate report.
 There’s also a big railway project about to be confirmed connecting Pattaya to the airports of Bangkok (covered in my future Southeast Asia rail report).
 With a few days to spare while I was in Bangkok I booked a trip.

 Pattaya has a reputation that precedes itself, and going there by myself as a middle-aged dude certainly raised a few eyebrows and some nudge-nudge wink-winks.
 If you want to see foreigners behaving badly, then Pattaya is your place.
 I’m just grateful that I didn’t have my act together to get a passport in my younger days, otherwise I too may have been one of those foreigners behaving badly.